Dantan II: Geography

 The Danatan area is a monotonous rice plain with numerous waterways and tidal creeks intersecting it.
 The tidal creeks are lined with embankments to prevent flooding of the fields.
 Much of the area is water-logged.
-In Dantan II CD block 100% of the cultivated area has highly productivealluvial soil.
+In Dantan II CD block 100% of the cultivated area has highly productive alluvial soil.

 Jankapur, a constituent panchayat of Dantan II block, is located at 21.8912910°N 87.3756410°E.

 Dantan II CD block is bounded by Narayangarh CD Block in the north, Patashpur II and Egra I CD blocks, in Purba Medinipur district, in the east, Mohanpur CD Block in the south and Dantan I CD block, in the west.

 It is located 58 km from Midnapore, the district headquarters.

 Dantan II CD block has an area of 185.56 km2.
 It has 1 panchayat samity, 7 gram panchayats, 114 gram sansads (village councils), 128 mouzas and 118 inhabited villages.
 Belda police station serves this block.
 Headquarters of this CD block is at Dhaneswarpur.

 Gram panchayats of Dantan II block/ panchayat samiti are: Haripur, Jankapur, Porolda, Sabra, Sauri-Kotbar, Talda and Turka.